ZeWang42/Swarmchestrate-Decentralised-Auto-Scaling/load-generation/README.md

+# Load generation

-Using locust to generate load to application's frontend gateway
+Use locust to generate load to application's frontend gateway